Applied Learning Internship Program

 - World Resources Institute

-Salamanca MA students can choose to complete one or more internships during their second year in the program.
+Salamanca MA students can choose to complete one or more internships during their 4th semester in the program.
 As MA program alumni they will benefit from the guidance and contacts provided by faculty, staff, co-workers, supervisors and fellow alumni in the years after their completion of the program.
 We provide access to approved internship opportunities and hands-on guidance for students in applying for and accepting competitive internship options that fit their professional goals.

 Prior to or during their internship experience students complete the online, core internship/professional development course, Global Experiential Learning: Context, Self-Reflection, and Professional Development, taught by internationally recognized internship and professional success facilitators.
 As part of the course the Salamanca interns will compile a professional portfolio of work samples, workplace and work-sector analyses, and reflections on their experiences in the workplace and city where they are located.